 Founded in 2014, Aurore is the only music festival in Finland specifically focused on renaissance music.
 We strive to bring forward the wonderful and vivid, yet rarely heard repertoire from ca. 1450–1600, performed by the leading renaissance specialists in music.
 The festival aims to give the audience a comprehensive view to the captivating world of the renaissance era via an exceptionally detailed program leaflet and the laid back Meet&Greet – events with the artists before each concert.
 The highly skilled artists performing in Aurore are specialised in early music and the performance practises and instruments of the renaissance era.

-Aurores artistic planning is led by an artistic committee, which includes Mats Lillhannus, Mikko Ikäheimo, George Parris, David Hackston and Sini Vahervuo.
+Aurores artistic planning is led by an artistic committee, which includes singers Mats Lillhannus and David Hackston, singer and choir conductor George Parris, early music flutist Sini Vahervuo, and lutenist Mikko Ikäheimo.

 “Renaissance music is beautiful, empowering and meditative.
 The feeling of shared humanity in the music flows through us when listening to it, and makes us forget how old the music truly is.
 Renaissance music still has a voice today, and it continues to touch the people of the 21st century equally as much as the audiences of its own time.”